Blue Guardian

 What Is the Profit Split?

-Funded traders can manage account sizes up to $200,000 and keep up to 85% of profits, enhancing payout potential on successful trades.
+Funded traders can manage account sizes up to $200,000 and keep up to 85% of profits, which can increase payout potential when trading performance is consistent.

 Which Broker Does Blue Guardian Use?

-The firm connects to a tier-1 liquidity environment designed to simulate real market conditions.
+The firm connects to a tier-1 liquidity environment intended to simulate real market conditions.
 Supported platforms include MetaTrader 5, Match-Trader, and TradeLocker.

 What Account Sizes Are Available?

-Account size options range from smaller starters to sizable funded accounts, allowing traders to choose the scale that fits their strategy.
+Account size options range from smaller starters to larger funded accounts, enabling traders to choose a scale that fits their strategy and risk approach.

 Is There a Time Limit to Pass the Evaluation?

 No time limit is imposed.
-You can complete the challenge at your own pace, following the trading rules.
+You can complete the evaluation at your own pace as long as you follow the trading rules.

 What Leverage Can Traders Use?

-Leverage is available up to 1:100, providing flexibility but also higher potential drawdown if risk is not controlled.
+Leverage is available up to 1:100, offering flexibility but also increasing potential drawdown if risk is not controlled.

 How Fast Are Payouts Processed?

-Blue Guardian does pay out profits to traders according to its payout policy, with withdrawals tied to a biweekly schedule.
-Payout processing typically completes within 3 to 5 business days after a withdrawal request, and user feedback (including its Trustpilot rating) commonly highlights that payouts are processed when rules are followed.
+Blue Guardian pays out profits according to its payout policy, with withdrawals tied to a biweekly schedule.
+Payout processing is typically completed within 3 to 5 business days after a withdrawal request, and user feedback (including its Trustpilot rating) generally emphasizes that payouts occur when rules are followed.

-In prop trading, payout reliability is usually less about speed and more about whether withdrawals are processed consistently under the published rules.
+In prop trading, payout reliability is usually determined less by speed and more by whether withdrawals are processed consistently under the published rules.

 Are Expert Advisors and Trade Copiers Allowed?